duongdesignco/duongdesignco/README.md

 Hey there.
 Thanks for stopping by.
+Israel is committing genocide.
 <!---
 Thanks for READINGME.
 --->